Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 5️⃣Add a wool bomber jacket for the cold.

-You are now ready to enjoy a virgin mojito.
+You are now ready to go and enjoy a virgin mojito.

-On the shoulders, the greige of our yak coat brings a softer color, which fits into a seasonal shades with the belt and brown Buttero sneakers. "
+On the shoulders, the greige of our yak coat brings a softer color, which fits into a seasonal monochrome with the belt and the brown Buttero sneakers. "

 Europe US